EdmundBenedict/lordcephei.github.io/pages/error_messages.md

 (/docs/error_messages/#rdsigrange)
 {:/comment}

-Fatal: Bloch sum deviates more than allowed tolerance : _Problem_: A failure to carry out an inverse Bloch sum of the QS<i>GW</i> self-energy.
+ Exit -1 rdsigm: Bloch sum deviates more than allowed tolerance : _Problem_: A failure to carry out an inverse Bloch sum of the QS<i>GW</i> self-energy.

   _Example_: